 How to use Google Apps for wedding planning.

 - Docs: A really nice word processor.

 Like, really nice, especially for something that’s free.
 You can use this to make lists, mock up invites, and write your vows all on the go.

 - Sheets: Just like Docs, but for spreadsheets.

-- Drive: The equivalent of iOS’s or Android’s Files apps, for viewing and handling your files stored in the Google cloud.
+- Drive: For viewing and handling your files stored in the Google cloud.